 26. REGULATORY INFORMATION

 26.1.
-The Isle of Man branch of Lloyds Bank International Limited is a participant in the Isle of Man Depositors’ Compensation Scheme as set out in the Depositors’ Compensation Scheme Regulations 2010 .
-Lloyds Bank (Gibraltar) Limited is a participant in the Gibraltar Deposit Guarantee Scheme established under the Deposit Guarantee Scheme Act, 1997 and a participant in the Gibraltar Investor Compensation Scheme.
-Details of these schemes are available on request.
+Lloyds Bank Corporate Markets plc, Isle of Man Branch trading as Lloyds Bank International is a participant in the Isle of Man Depositors’ Compensation Scheme as set out in the Depositors’ Compensation Scheme Regulations 2010.
+Lloyds Bank (International Services) Limited is a participant in the Jersey Bank Depositors Compensation Scheme.
+The Scheme offers protection for eligible deposits of up to £50,000.
+Eligible deposits are deposits held by private individuals and charities.
+Depositor protection does not extend to corporations, small to medium sized enterprises, partnerships and trusts.
+The maximum total amount of compensation is capped at £100,000,000 in any 5 year period.
+Full details of the Scheme and banking groups covered are available on the States of Jersey website www.gov.je/dcs or on request.
 Please note that, in relation to banking services which we provide, you might not be eligible for compensation under a deposit guarantee scheme available in your country of residence.
 If in doubt, contact your local banking regulator, visit their website or seek independent advice.
 Further details are available upon request.

 26.2.
 Rules and regulations made under the Financial Services and Markets Act 2000 for the protection of investors, including the Financial Services Compensation Scheme do not apply to the financial services business of companies within the Lloyds Banking Group carried out from offices outside the United Kingdom.